What is the Program Director’s role in resident education?

 Could you describe the surgical experience?

-Resident have a three week block for surgery in the second-year and residents will be giving additional procedural & peri-operative training during their musculoskeletal-sports medicine and urgent care rotations.
+Resident have a three week block for surgery in the second-year and residents will be given additional procedural & peri-operative training during their musculoskeletal-sports medicine and urgent care rotations.
 The highest value of working and training in the operating room is for residents to familiarize themselves with surgeons and understand how they make decisions for operative interventions.
 Additionally, residents will learn how to appropriately determine pre-operative surgical risk based on the anticipated procedure and the patient’s known and unknown risks.

 Residents perform as “first assist” on caesarean sections throughout their training and care for peri-operative patients during Adult Hospital rotations.
 Given our ambulatory focus on procedures, we provide additional training in the FMRP and other ambulatory centers including surgical centers.